. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 I am not saying fusion research should stop because we are learning valuable information from the effort but it should be kept in perspective so that sufficient money can be spent on renewable energy systems that will produce quicker results.
 The same applies to fission because a certain number of fission reactors are a very valuable resource.
 One example is that they supply a range of radioactive isotopes crucial for many branches of science.
 However, it needs to be kept in balance because nuclear presently does not make a lot of sense for pure energy supply and sustainability reasons.

-The Nuclear Illusion by Amory Lovins and Imran Sheikh make an extremely well supported case against the nuclear industry.
-They say our money should be spent on energy efficient measures first and then wind power which is what I also believe.
+The Nuclear Illusion by Amory Lovins and Imran Sheikh makes an extremely well supported case against the nuclear industry.
+They say our money should be spent on energy efficiency measures first and then wind power which is what I also believe.

 Fuel cells